Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 <!--- rauslassen?
 **Business Intelligence**
-The *Database and reporting* module is a powerful tool to quickly access, retrieve and manage all data contained in your system.
+The *Reporting* module is a powerful tool to quickly access, retrieve and manage all data contained in your system.
 SQL, which stands for Structured Query Language, is used to communicate with your databases.
 Its applications range from selecting and retrieving data to altering table structures and updating contents, to name just a few.
-The *Actindo Database and reporting* module also allows you to create predefined queries to determine who can access your data and how. -->
+The *Reporting* module also allows you to create predefined queries to determine who can access your data and how. -->